mipiticuenta/ublock_live/README.md

 ! # ublock_live

-! ublock rules development
+! ublock rules development for personal
 !
-!
-This is a collection of filter lists for ublock_origin, yet under heavy debugging, therefore not suitable for production.
+This is a collection of filter lists for ublock_origin yet under heavy debugging; not suitable for production.
-!